Feed Or Not?

 13. They find walking passé

 Have you ever seen a hummingbird walk or even hop?
-Probably not, since they don’t bother.
-Their feet are so small and their flying so adept that they have pretty much done away with using them for anything other than perching.
+Probably not, since they '’t bother.
+Their feet are so small and their flying so adept that they have pretty much 'e away with using them for anything other than perching.

 14. They have great eyes